Exhibits & Presentations

 August 4 — September 13, 2025 | Exhibit Hours 10am – 4pm

-Dino Day with Paleo Joe • Saturday | August 9 | 1pm
+Dino Day with Paleo Joe • Saturday | August 9 | 1-2pm

 Dive into the world of fossil collecting and study at this family-friendly program.
 Learn more about what fossils are, how they are formed, and the creatures of long ago while Paleo Joe shows up-close examples of the important work of paleontology.
+Register Now!

 Dino Tales Storytime • Wednesday | August 13 | 11am-12pm

-Tyrannosaurus; Monster or Murder Bird? • Friday | August 15, 2025- | 11am
+Tyrannosaurus; Monster or Murder Bird? • Friday | August 15 | 11am-12pm

-presented by: Timothy Urban
+Presented by: Timothy Urban

 66 million years ago a meteor slammed into Mexico and brought about the extinction of the dinosaurs.
 One of those unlucky animals alive during this time is the legendary Tyrannosaurus rex.
 Recent science however has revealed that unlikely survivors of the asteroid have lasted all the way to modern times; birds.
 By using living dinosaurs as a reference scientists can now understand things about T rex once thought impossible.
+Register Now!

 This event is tailored with families in mind.

-Raptors; The Closest Thing to Birds • Saturday | August 23, 2025 | 11am
+Raptors: The Closest Thing to Birds • Saturday | August 23 | 11am-12pm

-presented by: Timothy Urban
+Presented by: Timothy Urban

 Every bird is a dinosaur, but not every dinosaur is a bird.
 One of the closest groups of dinosaurs to birds are the Dromaeosaurs, also known as Raptors.
 Every trait seen in prehistoric Raptors can also be seen in birds.
 By watching modern birds, we can get a glimpse at their ancient past.
+Register Now!

 This event is tailored with families in mind.

-The First Impression of Dinosaurs • Wednesday | September 3, 2025 | 11am
+The First Impression of Dinosaurs • Wednesday | September 3, 2025 | 11am-12pm

-presented by: Timothy Urban
+Presented by: Timothy Urban

 Humanity's first impressions of Dinosaurs began in 1824 with the discovery of Megalosaurus as giant terrible lizards.
 200 years later, our understanding of them has completely changed, the first impression has been broken and the truth about dinosaurs has been revealed.
 Dinosaurs are still among us to this day.
+Register Now!

 This event is geared toward an adult audience.